 Following federal procurement guidelines utilizing Educational Service Centers per USDA SP-05-2017, CACFP 03-2017, and SFSP 02-2017.

 Save Money: by participating in a large consortium, volume means savings!!
 Compare our pricing on dairy, bread, and cafeteria and commodity food and supplies to yours to see how we can help you save money!
 Save Time: take the burden off your shoulders of being strapped with writing bid documents and bidding.
 Spend your time making sure you are FEEDING KIDS nutritious, hot meals!!
 Learn: participate in valuable meetings and annual staff development events that cater to creating a culture of learning for our members.
 Collaborate: work with peers and spend time learning what others do and learn from each other!
 Lead-opportunity to participate by sharing your knowledge by leading a discussion or to provide training.
 Be Valued!!
 Each member has a voice in the process and is heard!!!

-Our consortium is comprised of over 60 districts across Indiana.
+Our consortium is comprised of 78 districts across Indiana.
 Contact us today to see how your district can participate!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.